jbenno/nyuad_politics_of_code/wp/simple_theme/README.md

-the simplest version of a wordpress theme
+a simple version of a wordpress theme